 Monkton Wildlife Crossing

-Lewis Creek Association and the Town of Monkton are led a joint effort to build this much needed infrastructure.
-Ecologists, engineers, and the Monkton road foreman concluded that the only long-term solution to ensuring the sustainability of this extraordinary population of amphibians is to retro-fit the existing roadway with wildlife crossing tunnels.
-With support from the Vermont Agency of Transportation, this is the first wildlife related project in Northeastern United States to receive a Transportation Enhancement Grant from the Federal High Administration.
+Lewis Creek Association and the Town of Monkton led a joint effort to build this much needed infrastructure.
+Ecologists, engineers, and the Monkton road foreman concluded that the only long-term solution to ensure the sustainability of this extraordinary population of amphibians was to retro-fit the existing roadway with wildlife crossing tunnels.
+With support from the Vermont Agency of Transportation, this is the first wildlife-related project in Northeastern United States to receive a Transportation Enhancement Grant from the Federal Highway Administration.
+Funding came from the aforementioned grant, as well as a state wildlife grant, Lewis Creek Association direct mail, an Indiegogo campaign, and several awards from the Davis Conservation Foundation, Sally Laughlin’s Meeri Zetterstrom Award, and Defenders of Wildlife/TransWild Alliance, and was supported by a variety of local organizations.
 The project has received international attention for its innovative approach to reversing an ecological tragedy.
 News outlets from as far away as Sydney, Australia, were covering the story within hours of its announcement.

-Status: The amphibian crossing construction is complete; final enhancements will be added in 2017.
+Status: The amphibian crossing construction is complete; final enhancements were added in 2018.